Quansight-Labs/quansight-labs-site/posts/2021/07/numpy-accessibility-guidelines.md

 **Starting with Guidelines**

-We began our journey by referring to the guidelines set by[ W3, the ‘Web Accessibility Initiative](https://www.w3.org/), the main international standards organization for the Internet.
+We began our journey by referring to the guidelines set by[ W3, the Web Accessibility Initiative](https://www.w3.org/), the main international standards organization for the Internet.